metaleap/gerbil-lsp/lsp/notes.md

 - a "query": usually the substring of a (or the full) def name

 Results:
-- a hashtable / alist where:
+- a hashtable / alist where for each entry:
-  - the _value_ is a flat list (no tree hierarchy) of the (top-level-only) matching defs/decls (result struct type **just like above** in `defs-in-file`, but with `children` neither populated nor even computed) found in a tracked Gerbil source file existing _somewhere_ in the currently-opened "root folders"
+  - the _key_ is the path of a tracked Gerbil source file existing _somewhere_ in the currently-opened "root folders" that the _value_ applies to
-  - the _key_ is the path of that source file
+  - the _value_ is a flat list (no tree hierarchy) of all the (top-level-only) matching defs/decls (result struct type **just like above** in `defs-in-file`, but with `children` neither populated nor even computed) found in that source file

 ## _`lookup`_